How to Attach Cable to Winch Drum

 2. Find the Anchor Point

 • Identification: The anchor point is a designated spot on the drum where the end of the cable is secured.
-It’s essential for preventing the cable from unwinding or slipping.
+It’s key for preventing the cable from unwinding or slipping.

 • Features: On some winch models, this point is a slot or hole in the drum.
-In others, it may be a protruding bolt or a clamp.
+In others, it can be a protruding bolt or a clamp.

 3. Thread the Cable